 Did you know that a man-eating dragon once visited Durham City?
 Or that the oldest work of drama in Britain may have been written in the North East?
 Our exhibition called Plays, Processions and Parchment, which was hosted in Durham Cathedral in April and May 2016, reminded visitors of some of the history of folk traditions, plays, performances and rituals in the North East.
-The curator, Dr Diana Wyatt, gives some of the background.
+One of the curators, Dr Diana Wyatt, gives some of the background.

 The exhibition has three ‘Ps’ in its title: Plays, Processions and Parchment.
 What do these refer to?

 The three ‘Ps’ represent the three main aspects of our research and the way it’s reflected in the exhibition.

 Plays – such as mystery plays, but also including morality plays, folk plays and even political satires – are a major type of performance we explore.

 Processions, traditionally held on religious feast days and involving entire communities, are another.
 But we also investigate other kinds of performance, from music played by town bands (called waits) to jugglers, dancing bears and even the occasional tight-rope walker!

 Parchment refers to the documents where we find our evidence: records designed to last were usually written on durable, good-quality animal skins specially treated for writing on – parchment.
 Some paper documents have survived, but not so many.
 The records are of many types: accounts of religious and civic institutions, minutes of meetings, rule books of guilds that produced plays, letters and many more.
 We try to show images of a range of different types in the exhibition.